mlmar/Block/README.md

 - WASD/Arrow key movement
 - Hosted on github pages -- no backend for highscores
 - Special blocks to help survival
+- Mobile: needs to run in a safari standalone ("add to home screen option")
+  - issue: safari standalone has a 300ms delay between each click

 #### Primary files
 - Game.js: rendering, start/stop, gameloop, randomizer functions